Awethon/awethon.github.io/content/posts/scala-wrappers.md

 ## Trait mixin

-One of the possible ways to create a wrapper is trait mixin technique.
+One of the possible ways to create a wrapper is the trait mixin technique.

 Let's introduce a simple trait to start with:
 {{< highlight scala >}}